Business Sites Initiatives

 - *3 Based on the Casio Group’s calculation standard (emission coefficient from Japan’s Act on Promotion of Global Warming Countermeasures)

-- *4 The number of people before introduction was calculated as 80% of all employees commuting by motorcycle and 20% commuting by car.
+- *4 The number of people commuting by motorcycle or car before introduction was calculated as 80% of all employees commuting by motorcycle and 20% commuting by car.

 Initiatives at Yamagata Casio Co., Ltd.